-Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.
+Double-space (no more than three lines per vertical inch) all text in the application narrative.

+including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots.

-Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).
+Use a font that is 12 point or larger.